North Luzon Expressway: NLEX Connector

+NLEX Connector is a 7.7 km elevated highway serving as a connector between NLEX and SLEX.
+Section 1 was opened to the public, while Section 2, which is 59.12% complete as of December 2023, was partially opened and is planned to be finished in the fourth quarter of 2024.

 Proposed renaming

 The main expressway has been a subject of some legislative measures for its proposed renaming.
 These were filed to commemorate to the historical significance and contributions of its intended namesakes, respectively.
 However, none has taken effect to date, as these await a counterpart measure from the Senate before it can be signed into law by the President of the Philippines.

 On May 10, 2015, the House Committee on Public Works and Highways approved House Bill No. 4820 that seeks to rename the expressway to President Corazon C. Aquino Expressway (CAEX), in honor of former President Corazon Aquino, who was regarded as an icon of democracy.
 It was authored by Magnolia Rosa Antonino-Nadres, the then-representative from Nueva Ecija's 4th district.

 On May 13, 2019, the House of Representatives passed on third and final reading the House Bill No. 8958 that seeks to rename the expressway to the Marcelo H. del Pilar Expressway (MHDPEX), in honor of Marcelo H. del Pilar, a revolutionary writer and patriot from Bulacan.
 The bill is principally authored by Jose Antonio Sy-Alvarado, the then-representative from Bulacan's 1st district.